xenvi/luxurity-ecommerce/README.md

-Shopping cart prototype using ReactJS application (single-page).
+Shopping cart prototype using ReactJS application.

 Goals:
 - transfer quantity buttons to cart, use callback functions to update state / quantity of items